Ioannis Chronopoulos

-Ioannis "Yanni" Chronopoulos (born March 18, 2002) is a Canadian artistic gymnast.
+Ioannis "Yanni" Chronopoulos (born March 18, 2002) is a Canadian and Greek artistic gymnast.
 He competed in collegiate gymnastics for the Nebraska Cornhuskers.
-He was a member of the silver medal winning teams at the 2025 Pan American Championships and the 2025 World University Games.
+Representing Canada, he was a member of the silver medal-winning teams at the 2025 Pan American Championships and the 2025 World University Games.
+Starting in 2026, he began representing Greece in international competitions.

 Early life

 Chronopoulos was born in 2002 to Nick and Iryna Chronopoulos.
 He was raised in Milton, Ontario.

-When Chronopoulos was 14 he tore his ACL and had to undergo a special juvenile procedure in order to keep his growth plate in place.
+When Chronopoulos was 14, he tore his ACL and had to undergo a special juvenile procedure in order to keep his growth plate in place.

 Gymnastics career

 Chronopoulos competed at the inaugural Junior World Championships in summer 2019 alongside Félix Dolci and Evgeny Siminiuc.
 Together they placed fifth as a team.

 In 2021 Chronopoulos began competing in NCAA gymnastics for the Nebraska Cornhuskers.

 Chronopoulos was named as the alternate for the 2024 Olympic team.
 The following year he competed at the 2025 Pan American Championships where he helped Canada win silver behind the United States.
-Individually he placed fifth on rings.
+Individually, he placed fifth on rings.
 The following month he competed at the 2025 World University Games alongside Matteo Bardana, Félix Dolci, William Émard, and Jayson Rampersad.
 Together they finished second behind Japan, earning Canada its first ever men's team medal at the FISU World University Games.

+On July 9, 2026, Chronopoulos announced via Instagram that he would start representing Greece in international competition going forward.
+He made his debut for Greece at the 2026 European Championships where he qualified as an individual to compete at the 2026 World Championships.